OneDrive/onedrive-api-docs/docs/rest-api/api/user_update_mailboxsettings.md

 # Update user mailbox settings

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Update one or more settings for the user's mailbox.
 This includes settings for [automatic replies](../resources/automaticrepliessetting.md) (notify people automatically upon receipt of their email), [locale](../resources/localeinfo.md) (language and country/region), time zone, and [working hours](../resources/workinghours.md).

 You can enable, configure, or disable one or more of these settings as part of [mailboxSettings](../resources/mailboxsettings.md).

 **Note** You cannot create or delete any mailbox settings.

 When you update the preferred time zone for a user, you can specify it in the Windows or  [Internet Assigned Numbers Authority (IANA) time zone](http://www.iana.org/time-zones) (also known as Olson time zone) format.
+You can also further customize the time zone as shown in [example 2](#request-2) below.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).